lkilcommons/ssj_auroral_boundary/README.md

 ## If you just want the data

-The auroral boundaries (as daily CSV files) for F16,F17 and F18 2010 - 2014 are on Zenodo [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3373812.svg)](https://doi.org/10.5281/zenodo.3373812)
+The auroral boundaries (as daily CSV files) for F16,F17 and F18 2010 - 2014 are on Zenodo.

+[![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3373812.svg)](https://doi.org/10.5281/zenodo.3373812)